regulating/regulating.github.io/README.md

 # My Portfolio Website

-This is my personal portfolio website showcasing my work, projects, and skills.
+This repository hosts my personal portfolio website, showcasing my work, projects, and skills.

-## Features
+## Key Features

-- Responsive design *(to be added)*
+- **Responsive Design**: Ensures optimal viewing experience across various devices.
-- Navigation bar
+- **Navigation Bar**: Provides easy access to different sections of the website.
-- Hero section
+- **Hero Section**: Engaging introduction to capture visitors' attention.
-- About section
+- **About Section**: Detailed information about myself and my background.
-- Portfolio section
+- **Portfolio Section**: Showcase of my projects with descriptions and links.
-- Contact form
+- **Contact Form**: Allows visitors to easily reach out to me.
-- Footer
+- **Footer**: Contains essential links and information at the bottom of each page.
-- Clean and professional look and feel *(to be added)*
+- **Clean and Professional Look and Feel**: Emphasizing simplicity and professionalism throughout.

 ## Technologies Used

 - HTML
 - CSS
-- JS *(to be added)*
+- JavaScript *(beta)*

 ## Getting Started